Table of Contents

 Visa Applications

 If the period of stay of your visa is coming to an end, or if circumstances mean that your current status of residence will no longer be valid, you must apply for a new visa through the local immigration office.
-Application forms and lists of necessary documents can be found on the Immigration Bureau of Japan’s website.
+Application forms and lists of necessary documents can be found on the Immigration Services Agency of Japan’s website.

 Extending Period of Stay